Analysis: What about the workers ... and their share of income?

 "Growth in low-wage jobs and in corporate cash hoardings put pressure downwards on investment and consumption, reinforcing the dependence on exports," Posen wrote.

-Bassani with the OECD said the issue was one of equity and, as such, a political choice for voters to make.
-But he cautioned against interfering with market forces to limit the decline in Labor income as this might harm long-term growth.
+Bassanini with the OECD said the issue was one of equity and, as such, a political choice for voters to make.
+But he cautioned against interfering with market forces to limit the decline in labor income as this might harm long-term growth.

 Rather, governments should help workers with education and training to win the ‘race against the machine' and temper inequality through bold use of taxes and transfers.